Crosscutting Concepts Disciplinary Core Ideas Earth & Space Science Is Lesson Plan NGSS Science and Engineering Practices Elementary Grade 4

-Share with students that we will examine what the symbols on the map mean so we can begin to make sense of what we are looking at next.
+Share with students, "We will examine what the symbols on the map mean so we can begin to make sense of what we are looking at next."

-Ask students what they think the lines on the map mean?
-There are different kinds of lines so make sure students specify what lines they are talking about.
-Depending on the age of your students you may want to show them the video, however have older students figure out some things on their own or in small groups.
-Prompt students to look at both the dark lines, faint lines, and the numbers.
-If needed prompt students by asking them, 'What do notice between the two dark links or what is the difference in the numbers between the dark lines?'
-Using what is already on the map have students figure out what they can.
-Productive struggle is good, however there is also a video option.
+Ask students what they think the lines on the map mean.
+There are different kinds of lines, so make sure students specify which lines they are talking about.
+Depending on the age of your students, you may want to show them the video; however, have older students figure out some things on their own or in small groups.
+Prompt students to look at both the dark lines and faint lines and the numbers.
+If needed, prompt students by asking them, "What do you notice between the two dark lines?" or "What is the difference in the numbers between the dark lines?"
+Using what is already on the map, have students figure out what they can.
+Productive struggle is good; however, there is also a video option.

-After figuring out how to read the lines on the map (discussion or video), check for understanding by asking students to figure out what the change in elevation between contour lines is on the map of Avon IL.
+After students figure out how to read the lines on the map (via discussion or video), check for understanding by asking students to figure out what the change in elevation between contour lines is on the map of Avon, IL.
 Students should be able to figure out that there is a difference of 10 m between each contour line.
 If students struggle, have them look in the box with the red 23 (red numbers are section numbers) found in Warren Co.
 T8N R1W (image below).
 Students should be able to see two labeled contour lines, 600 and 650.
 As they count the contour lines between the two labeled contour lines, they should determine there are 4 lines.
-This means that each line needs to increase by 10m to move from 600 to 650.
+This means that each line needs to increase by 10 m to move from 600 to 650.